 How to write a PhD Thesis - Notes on preparing and writing thesis at UNSW from Associate Professor Joe Wolfe in the UNSW School of Physics.

 The Last Scramble: Submitting that Thesis - A very useful point-form list of advice on thesis writing.
 UNSW PhD graduate Ben Searle produced the paper for a Postgraduate Board seminar and it is now available to all research students via the website.

-From Finish to Start: Writing your thesis with the end in view (PDF) - Notes from Sue Starfield's presentation at the Thesis Submission Seminar 2006.
+From Finish to Start: Writing your thesis with the end in view (PDF) - Notes from Prof. Sue Starfield's presentation at the Thesis Submission Seminar 2006.
 For further details, visit the Graduate Research School website.